 Pets don’t always make the best traveling companions on road trips.
 But they love going places with their owners.
 Today, I’m sharing some tips on how to prepare your car for travel with pets, so you both can enjoy the ride!
 Let’s go!

-Road tripping with your favorite kitty or doggo?
+Do you road trip with your favorite kitty or doggie?
 The journey can be filled with fun or fraught with fury.
 Ensure you maintain, equip, and pack your car with the necessary items and accommodations to make the trip easier on them.

-Take Care of Your Car
+Take Care Of Your Car

 Taking care of your car is one of those things you’re probably doing already but should accomplish before going anywhere long distance.
 Bring your car in for an all-point inspection.
 Ask them to pay special attention to the tires, including the spare.
 A new set of properly inflated tires can ensure an even and uneventful ride.
 Oil, transmission, wiper, brake, and other fluids should also be inspected, measured, and possibly drained and replaced by a professional.
 Have your brakes looked at to see if the pads are holding up, and afterward, take it to a detailer for an inside and out cleaning.
-Even a clean car will become messy over an extended trip with a pet, so make it easier to deal with sudden messes right away.
+Even a clean car will become messy over an extended trip with a pet, making it easier to deal with sudden messes immediately.

-Provide a Place To Rest
+Provide A Place To Rest

-Put Together a Pet Kit
+Put Together A Pet Kit